Are you a current Adviser with UniMed?

 - General exclusions have been consolidated and simplified, with clearer explanations of what is not covered.

-- The Member conduct and misrepresentation framework has been updated, including:
+- Member responsibilities been updated, including:

 - A new Vulnerable Member section